alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 > **Note**
 >
-> This project was inspired from Karina Samsonova's data portfolio work featured on her [YouTube channel](https://www.youtube.com/watch?v=U0I3HEnTAWk&ab_channel=KarinaDataScientist).
-Her comprehensive tutorial on building an interactive Excel dashboard provided guidance throughout my learning journey.
+> This project was guided by a tutorial from Ismaila Omeiza M. - Data with Decision [YouTube channel](https://www.youtube.com/watch?v=VxOOt2dP8Jw&ab_channel=DatawithDecision). which provided clear, structured instruction on conducting sales analysis using Excel.
+The hands-on walkthrough helped deepen my understanding of dashboard design and data storytelling using transactional data
 >
 > Original Project:
 >
 > Title: Data Analysis Project in Excel - Build Interactive Dashboard.
-Author: Karina Samsonova Platform: [YouTube](https://www.youtube.com/watch?v=U0I3HEnTAWk&ab_channel=KarinaDataScientist)
+Author: Ismaila Omeiza M. - Data with Decision.
+Platform: [YouTube](https://www.youtube.com/@datalab365).
 >
-> This project enhanced my analytical capabilities and expanded my proficiency in data visualisation.
-Full recognition for the original concept and methodological approach belongs to Karina Samsonova.
-Her work can be explored further via her [YouTube Channel](https://www.youtube.com/@karinadatascientist) and [LinkedIn](https://www.linkedin.com/in/karina-samsonova/) profile.
+> The original tutorial offered an excellent foundation for building practical data analysis skills.
+Full credit goes to Data with Decision for the methodology, design approach, and dataset structure.
+You can explore more of their content on their [YouTube Channel](https://www.youtube.com/@datalab365).
 <br/>